 The Authors are also listed on the left side of the screen per category, as well as the Skill Level and Closed Captioning options.

-My advice to you is keep yourself marketable while taking time off from your chosen career because some day when the kids become more independent, you may need something to fill in your time.
-While I must admit, a second income would be very welcomed, I am happy that my husband is relaxed and very supportive about me going back to work when I’m ready.
+My advice to you is keep yourself marketable while taking time off from your career because some day when the kids become more independent, you may need something to fill in your time.
+While I must admit, a second income would be very welcomed, I am happy that my husband is laxed and very supportive about me going back to work only when I’m ready.
 My library just saved me $29.99/month by offering Lynda.com for free.
-This is a definite benefit for me who has no income, currently, coming in.
+This is a magnanimous offer for me who has no income, currently, coming in.
 I am definitely taking advantage of this, especially since I do want to build up my resume, perhaps also increase my pay grade and confidence along the way.
+If anything else, it will help keep the mind sharp.
 Check your local library if free access is available to you.
 If not, consider the free 1 month trial to check out the free resources provided on the site yourself.
+(This is not a sponsored post.)

 I’m interested in knowing how you keep yourself marketable in the workforce.
 Do share your tips.